-Any approval of a program proposed by a non-resident Institution does not take effect unless and until the Institution submits proof of financial security satisfactory to the Minister.
+Any approval of a program proposed by a private resident institution that is not an Independent Academic Institution or by a private non-resident institution does not take effect unless and until the institution submits proof of financial security satisfactory to the Minister.
 Public post-secondary institutions, as determined by the Minister, are exempt from this requirement.